swirlai/docker-compose/doc/service-setup.md

 This will cache authentication credentials in the Docker configuration file, allowing the service to pull images from the Swirl
 Enterprise Docker registry without requiring manual login each time.

-## Service Setup
-On first execution [scripts/swirl-service.sh](../scripts/swirl-service.sh) does the following:
-- Optionally downloads Certbot configuration files for TLS setup (when: USE_TLS=true, USE_CERT=false).
-- Pulls required Docker images from the Swirl Enterprise Docker registry.
-- Configures the service (Systemd for Ubuntu, launchctl for MacOS).

-See [Controlling Swirl Service](../doc/controlling-swirl-service.md) for more details on how to control the service.

-*Note*: The service script creates a `.swirl-service-setup-complete.flag` file to indicate that the setup has been completed.
-If you need to re-run the setup, you can delete this flag file.

 ## TLS Scenarios
 ### No TLS